-The United States Government sets policy and description of each. protects national resources, like the national parks Development and Natural Feature and other important wildlife refuges.
-The State Preservation of Michigan regulates wetlands and sets uniform statewide policies for the protection of critical The value of home sites adjacent to open space, Michigan resources.
-The State also empowers local parks, wetlands, greenbelts and other green units of government to establish laws to protect amenities is greater, all things being equal, to those resources in their own front yards.
-Local units similar sites not adjacent to such amenities.
-A of government are the front line of environmental report published by the Metropolitan Council, a protection and natural resource conservation. regional planning agency for the Twin Cities of This Chapter will establish the philosophy of Minneapolis and St. Paul and surrounding sevenenvironmental sustainability in Troy, framed around county metropolitan area, showed a conclusive a series of policies designed to make the most of positive impact of open space on residential the tools available to the City. property values.1
+The United States Government sets policy and protects national resources, like the national parks and other important wildlife refuges.
+The State of Michigan regulates wetlands and sets uniform statewide policies for the protection of critical Michigan resources.
+The State also empowers local units of government to establish laws to protect those resources in their own front yards.
+Local units of government are the front line of environmental protection and natural resource conservation.
+This Chapter will establish the philosophy of environmental sustainability in Troy, framed around a series of policies designed to make the most of the tools available to the City.